wintercg/proposal-common-minimum-api/asynclocalstorage.md

 });
 ```

-For force an event listener to use the context frame that is current
+To force an event listener to use the current context frame
 when the listener is added, use `AsyncResource.bind()`:

 ```js